sinProject-Inc/sinpro-dev/docs/10-company-information/30-services.md

 ---
 title: Services
-description: We would like to introduce the services we offer.
+description: Here are the services we offer at sinProject Inc.
 ---

-We would like to introduce the services we offer.
+Here are the services we offer at sinProject Inc.

 <img src="/office.avif" style="width: 100%; aspect-ratio: 154/102;" />